niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 assert(character("Luke Skywalker", male, good)).
 ```

 We can easily merge both table together using `findall/3`.
+Indeed,
+this is equivalent to join in SQL, elements from user and character
+predicates are now combined on the same data-structure, using name as
+primary key.

 ```prolog
 findall( {Name, Age, Sex, Type}